FRI-2581 Value-based Guiding and Teaching in Arctic Nature - 20 ECTS

 Each student is expected to work 500 hours to achieve the learning outcomes of the subject.

-This theme will be taught throughout the year with a focus on individual development.
-The teaching will include a combination of theoretical lectures, joint reflection discussions, guide and management assignments on all the trips, systematic self-evaluation and student evaluation; and supervisor discussions and case work.
+This subject will be taught throughout the year with a focus on individual development.
+The teaching will include a combination of theoretical lectures, joint reflection discussions, guide and leadership assignments on all the trips, systematic self-evaluation and student evaluation, and supervisor discussions and case work.
 Guide role experience will be obtained through a practical training period.
 This period will be carried out as interval sessions in the autumn semester and in a longer period in the spring semester.
 The period should consist of about 150 hours in total.
-The candidate will formulate a plan for the period, which must be approved by the teacher.
+The candidate will develop a plan for the period, which must be approved by the teacher.
 The criteria for the period are given in a separate document, which candidates will receive at the start of the studies.

-- Individual written assignment on the project concerning experience production, which must be submitted and receive a passing mark.
+- Individual written assignment must be submitted and receive a passing mark.

-- Assignment on the theme of Arctic nature which must be submitted and receive a passing mark.
+- Assignment on the topic of Arctic nature which must be submitted and receive a passing mark.

 - Pass the test in to recognizing arctic plants, birds and animals.